 The Now You See exhibit has been hosted in numerous locations locally and beyond, including: Children’s Advocacy Center of Suffolk County, the Edward Brooke Courthouse, 200 Clarendon Street (formerly known as the John Hancock Tower), the Massachusetts Sexual Assault Nurse Examiner’s Annual Conference, the Massachusetts Children’s Alliance Annual Conference, the My Life My Choice Annual Gala, the NonProfit Center, the Youth Villages Women of Excellence Breakfast, the Gutman Gallery at Harvard University, Bethel AME Church, and the American Professional Society on the Abuse of Children’s National Colloquium, Boston City Hall and The Boston Convention Center.

 Click here for more information and to view more of the exhibit online.

 Contact: Jacquelyn Lamont

 Now You See Supporters

 Now You See aims to bring public awareness to a crime that thrives on its victims’ silence and to empower survivors to talk about their experiences and take pride in their resilience and strength.
 With the help of supporters in entertainment, government, sports, and business, the voices of these survivors have been amplified across social media and beyond.
-Supporters who have posed for the Now You See social media campaign have included actress Gianna Simone, actor JK Simmons, Olympic Judo Champion Kayla Harrison, Mayor Martin J. Walsh, District Attorney Daniel F. Conley, members of the New England Patriots, Boston Celtics, Boston Bruins, US Navy, and many others.
+Supporters who have participated in the Now You See social media campaign have included Miss Massachusetts Gabriela Taveras, actress Gianna Simone, actor JK Simmons, Olympic Judo Champion Kayla Harrison, Mayor Martin J. Walsh, District Attorney Daniel F. Conley, members of the New England Patriots, Boston Celtics, Boston Bruins, US Navy, and many others.